Master of Education in Curriculum & Instruction: Emphasis TESOL/Bilingual EDUCATION

 Requirements for Admission to the M.Ed. program

-- Two letters of reference from individuals who can speak to your ability to be successful in a graduate program and your effectiveness as a teacher.
+- The email addresses of two individuals who can speak to your ability to be successful in a graduate program and your effectiveness as a teacher.
 Possible references could be from a principal with whom you have worked, one of your college professors, or a colleague.
+Using the addresses provided, the Education Department will send these individuals a recommendation form to complete.

 The information listed above should be submitted electronically or mailed to: Education Department, The College of Idaho, 2112 Cleveland Blvd., Caldwell, ID 83605-4432